chiselinc/chiselinc.github.io/_posts/2020-02-01-ZoomMindsLens.md

 Curiously, the most useful of these tools are also the simplest.
 They feel almost trite: just "be here now" and you'll overcome your greatest psychic challenges.
 It's true though: face into the fear, own your feelings about it, endure in the moment and your brain will learn that the fear anxiety feeds on is a falsehood.

----
-*Side note: The work of [Jocko Willink](https://jockopodcast.com/) and [Steven Pressfield](https://stevenpressfield.com/books/the-war-of-art/) were of crucial use as I tried to grok this at a deeper level.
+*Side note*: The work of [Jocko Willink](https://jockopodcast.com/) and [Steven Pressfield](https://stevenpressfield.com/books/the-war-of-art/) were of crucial use as I tried to grok this at a deeper level.
 Additionally, [the Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) and [David Allen's GTD structure](https://gettingthingsdone.com/what-is-gtd/) are both excellent jumping-off points to explore mainstream productivity-hacking.
-I use a lot of terminology from David Allen in my own system as sketched out below.*
+I use a lot of terminology from David Allen in my own system as sketched out below.
----

 Personally, I'm still struggling to engage in any activities within even a stone's throw of mindfulness without descending into preventative panic.
 I'm working on it.
 In the meantime, concrete and pragmatic guidelines to implement in the day-to-day rule supreme for me.
 By setting design walls around my immediate and mid-term goals, and enforcing consistency and repetition in my routines.
 In short, I'm running my personal life more like it's an organization, and that's been delivering slow but steady results.